aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 Apply the following two modifications to *src/app/tabs/tabs.router.module* file:

-  1-  Import *AuthGuardService*, so we can use our custom auth logic when working with tabs (like disabling a tab when the user is not signed-in):
+  1-  Import *AuthGuardService*, so we can use our custom auth logic when working with tabs (like disabling a tab if the user is not signed in):
   ```javascript
   //...
   import { AuthGuardService } from '../services/auth-route-guard';
   //...
   ```
-  2- Add a route definition for '/home':
+  2- Add a target for 'tabs/home' URL route:
   ```javascript
   //...
   const routes: Routes = [